Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 In the upper-left and upper-right panels of Fig.~\ref{fig:bisp_rs}, we show the raw real-space measurements for the $f(R)$ and nDGP models, compared to GR.
 The $x$-axis of the plots reflects the ordering of the triangle configurations corresponding to when they appear in the loop, while vertical lines and axis labels indicate the increasing values of $k_1$ from the left- to the right-hand side.
 The lower panels show the difference between the modified gravity models and GR in terms of the variable defined in Eq.~(\ref{def:delta_xi}), i.e.,

 where $\sigma_X$ and $\sigma_{\mathrm{GR}}$ are the standard deviations obtained from the five HOD catalogs for either a MG model or GR.
 A general trend revealed by the plots is an enhancement of the bispectrum signal for the $f(R)$ models relative to GR, whereas the modified dynamics in nDGP lead to a suppression.
 These effects are growing towards smaller, more non-linear scales, and the deviations from GR are strongest for the F4 and N1 models, for which $\Delta B$ takes values of $\sim 3$ and $-1.8$ when averaged over all configurations in the interval $k_1 \in [0.3, 0.75]\,h/\mathrm{Mpc}$ where the effect is most significant.
 However, even for the F6 model we get $\Delta B \sim 1.6$ in the same interval, which is a factor $\sim 25$ larger than the analogue quantity we would instead obtain for the power spectrum.
 The behaviour of the F5 model, on the other hand, is qualitatively different from F4 and F6, and the deviations from GR are noticeably smaller.
-We do not find the same trend when measuring the bispectrum from the corresponding halo catalogs, which implies that the difference between F5 and F4/F6 might be driven by the HOD modelling.
-It is interesting to note that the 3PCF analysis in Sec.~\ref{subsect:threept} does not seem to display a similar behaviour (see, e.g., Figs.~\ref{fig:3pcfmodels} and \ref{fig:3pcfz}), but our findings here are consistent with the measurements of the reduced cumulants in Sec.~\ref{subsec:hierarchical_clustering} below.
+We do not find the same trend when measuring the bispectrum from the underlying halo catalogs, where we have used either all identified halos in the simulation boxes, or the 340,000 most massive ones, so that their number density is kept fixed across the various gravity models (see Fig.~\ref{fig:halo_bispectra}).
+This implies that the difference between F5 and F4/F6 is likely driven by the HOD modelling.
+It is interesting to note that the 3PCF analysis in Sec.~\ref{subsect:threept} does not give an indication of suppressed deviations between GR and F5 compared to F6 (see, e.g., Figs.~\ref{fig:3pcfmodels} and \ref{fig:3pcfz}), while our findings here (sign and relative strength of deviations) are qualitatively consistent with the measurements of the reduced cumulants in Sec.~\ref{subsec:hierarchical_clustering} below (in particular, cf. Fig.~\ref{fig:s345_compare_gal}).
 A more detailed future investigation is needed to check if this non-monotonic behavior is sensitive to the HOD model employed.
 Since the galaxy 2PCFs in the different models have been matched to each other by the HOD tuning, the strong difference in their bispectrum hints that the latter can offer independent information of and constraints on the MG dynamics, consistent with the findings of the 3PCF subsection above.

 In order to highlight the configuration dependence of the difference between modified gravity models and GR, we average the bispectrum (or $\Delta B$) over the largest triangle side $k_1$, while keeping the ratios $x_2 = k_2/k_1$ and $x_3=k_3/k_1$ fixed: